a77rz/scrabble-points/README.md

 # scrabble-points
-Program that computes the point value of an entered word based on the Scrabble™ game point system.
+Program that computes the point value of an entered word based on the Scrabble game point system.

 How To Run: